DamianGillessen1989/que-padrisimo/README.md

 ![Footer](https://raw.githubusercontent.com/DamianGillessen1989/que-padrisimo/main/docs/que-padrisimo-footer.webp)
 - An attractive Game Area.that focuses users' attention with hopes of facilitating learning and focusing attention.
 ![Game Area](https://raw.githubusercontent.com/DamianGillessen1989/que-padrisimo/main/docs/que-padrisimo-game-area.webp)
 - The first game of the site, the Quiz.
-Users are presented with a 'start game button', then a question and 4 multiple choice answers.
+Users are presented with a 'start game button', then a question and 4 multiple-choice answers.
 When they guess correctly they are appropriately informed, as if they guess incorrectly.
 Once the quiz is complete users are presented with their final score and the option to play again or quit the quiz and return.
 ![Quiz Game](https://raw.githubusercontent.com/DamianGillessen1989/que-padrisimo/main/docs/que-padrisimo-quiz.webp)
 - The second game of the site, the Word Scramble.
-Users are presented with a 'start game button', then a scrambled Spanish word and a clue in English, and a 'quit game' and 'guess' button respecitvely.
+Users are presented with a 'start game button', then a scrambled Spanish word and a clue in English, and a 'quit game' and 'guess' button respectively.
 They may type their answer and make their guess, and their attempts and scores are recorded and presented.
 ![Word Scramble Game](https://raw.githubusercontent.com/DamianGillessen1989/que-padrisimo/main/docs/que-padrisimo-scramble.webp)
 - The last game of the site, the Flashcards, vocab practice.
 Users are presented with a flashcard and it's English word on the front.
 There are arrows for navigating between flashcards and a random button which will reveal a random flashcard.
-Once ready they may click the flashcard to reveal the Spanish word and it's phonetical pronunciation.
+Once ready they may click the flashcard to reveal the Spanish word and its phonetical pronunciation.
 ![Flashcards Practice](https://raw.githubusercontent.com/DamianGillessen1989/que-padrisimo/main/docs/que-padrisimo-flashcard.webp)
 ![Flashcards Practice](https://raw.githubusercontent.com/DamianGillessen1989/que-padrisimo/main/docs/que-padrisimo-flashcard-two.webp)